Ya ba

-pill') is a drug containing a mixture of methamphetamine and caffeine.
-It was formerly known as yama (ยาม้า; literally 'horse drug').
-Although it is illegal, it has considerable use in Southeast Asia.
+drug') is a drug containing a mixture of methamphetamine and caffeine.
+It was formerly known as ya ma (ยาม้า; lit. 'horse drug').
+Although it is illegal, it has considerable use in Thailand.

 Names

 The drug has gone by various names across time and locations.

 In Thailand, it went by ya khayan ('hard-working pill'), then as ya maa ('horse medicine'), and then ya ba ('crazy pill') in 1996.
 According to an episode of the television series Drugs, Inc., it is commonly referred to in north Thailand as chocalee, due to its alleged sweet taste and chocolatey smell.
 In Myanmar (formerly Burma), it is also called kyethi (literally, 'button'), athi, and palarkar.
 In Malaysia it is known as pil kuda (literally, 'horse pill').
 The name commonly used for it in the Philippines and Indonesia is shabú.
 The name commonly used for it in China is ma-goo or ma-guo.
-In Bangladesh, it is colloquially known as baba, guti, laal, khawon, ‘jinish ’, stuff or maal,bori,chocolate.
+In Bangladesh, it is colloquially known as baba, guti, laal, khawon, ‘jinish ’, stuff or maal, bori, chocolate or chiku.
 Ya ba is sometimes called bhul bhuliya in India.

 According to the US National Drug Intelligence Center, the drug is most commonly referred to in the US as "crazy medicine" and "Nazi speed".